dotnet/roslyn/docs/specs/PortablePdb-Metadata.md

-#Portable PDB v0.1: Format Specification Draft
+#Portable PDB v1.0: Format Specification

 ## Portable PDB
 The Portable PDB (Program Database) format describes an encoding of debugging information produced by compilers of Common Language Infrastructure (CLI) languages and consumed by debuggers and other tools.
 The format is based on the ECMA-335 Partition II metadata standard.
 It extends its schema while using the same physical table and stream layouts and encodings.
 The schema of the debugging metadata is complementary to the ECMA-335 metadata schema, therefore, the debugging metadata can (but doesn’t need to) be stored in the same metadata section of the PE/COFF file as the type system metadata.